treyhunner/treyhunner.github.com/source/_posts/2016-04-07-how-to-loop-with-indexes-in-python.markdown

     print(color)
 ```

-Instead of retrieving the item indexes and looking up each element, we just loop over our list using a for-in loop.
+So instead of retrieving the item indexes and looking up each element, we can just loop over our list using a plain for-in loop.

-The other two methods we discussed are [anti-patterns][] because they may appear to be programming patterns, but they're not concerned idiomatic.
+The other two methods we discussed are sometimes referred to as [anti-patterns][] because they are programming patterns which are widely considered unidiomatic.

 ## We need indexes